manserei/moviedb/README.md

 - The [Ruby on Rails API Reference](http://api.rubyonrails.org/) documents each and every class and method available in Ruby on Rails.
 - The [JBuilder] gem is used to generate JSON responses.
 - For tests, this app uses [RSpec] together with [FactoryBot] (also see its [GETTING_STARTED.md](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md)) and [FFaker].
 - [Capybara] is a framework for acceptance/feature/integration specs.
-This app uses it in conjunction with [Poltergeist] and [DatabaseCleaner].
+This app uses it in conjunction with [Headless Chrome].

 ### Interested in training?